danidiaz/streamy/streamy-bytes-sig/README.md

 # streamy-bytes-sig

-This package provides a *Streamy.Bytes* signature with types and functions for working with effectful byte streams.
+This signature package expands *streamy-sig* with a *Streamy.Bytes* module signature containing types and functions for working with effectful byte streams.
 Implementations of subsets of this signature can be found in *streamy-streaming*, *streamy-pipes* and *streamy-conduit*.

 The interface tries to follow the nomenclature and overall philosophy of the *streaming* package, for example eschewing a separate type for intermediate stages.

+If you don't need to work with byte streams, depend on *streamy-sig* alone.

 ## Feature matrix